Product Manifold Representations for Learning on Biological Pathways: Methods

 Thus, operations in the tangent spaces, $T_pM$, of the product manifold $M$ decompose as direct sums of operations over the constituent tangent spaces $T_{p_i}M_i$, where $M = M_1 \times \cdots \times M_n$ and $p = (p_1, \ldots, p_n)$.

-On each pathway graph for which we perform edge prediction, we match the signature\footnote{We define the \textit{signature} of a product manifold to be the number of copies and dimensionality of each $\H$, $\S$, and $\E$ space, e.g. $\H_1 \times \H_2 \times \E_1 \times \E_2 \times \E_3 \times \S_1$ where $\dim(\H_i) = 15, \dim(\E_i) = 20, \dim(S_i) = 10$.} of the product manifold in the GCN to the one used to learn the pathway embedding.
+On each pathway graph for which we perform edge prediction, we match the signature of the product manifold in the GCN to the one used to learn the pathway embedding.
 The operations in the Product GCN are defined analogously to the ones in the hyperbolic GCN paper \citep{chami2019hyperbolic}.
-Briefly put, pathway nodes are represented as a Cartesian product of points on some combination of copies of $\H^n$, $\S^n$, and $\E^n$ manifolds.
+Briefly put, pathway nodes are represented as a Cartesian product of points on some combination of components of $\H^n$, $\S^n$, and $\E^n$ manifolds.
 At each layer in the Product GCN, the points are projected into a tangent space to the manifold via the $\log$ map of the product space and a GCN operates in this Euclidean tangent space using the standard message-passing updates.
 The points are then projected back onto the manifold after the layer operation via the product space $\exp$ map.
 Both the $\log$ map and the $\exp$ map decompose as sums over the constituent manifolds in the product space.
 The same procedure is used for attention and activation layers, with projection into the tangent space, followed by a standard layer operation, followed by projection back onto the manifold.
+For spherical (S) and hyperbolic (H) manifolds having curvatures $C$ and $-C$, respectively, the $\exp$ and $\log$ maps are defined as follows:

 The Product GCN is trained using the Riemannian Adam optimization algorithm \citep{becigneul2018riemannian} on the edge prediction task described in Section~\ref{sec:edge_pred}.